Introduction to Python

 Overwriting mi_paquete_de_python/modulo2.py

-Now we can call the functions of our package
+Now we can call the functions from our package

 from mi_paquete_de_python import modulo1 as mod1from mi_paquete_de_python import modulo2 as mod2mod1.funcion1()mod1.funcion2()mod2.funcion1()mod2.funcion2()